karan173/Multi-Forward-for-Gmail/README.md

 3. *Where should I report issues?*
 Issues can be reported at the extension's [Github Page](https://github.com/karan173/Multi-Forward-for-Gmail/issues/new).

+##NOTES

+Some notes about this extension-

+1. Whenever you forward a thread(a group of related emails clubbed together in Gmail) using this extension, the extension will forward the last/latest message of that thread.
+Since this may be confusing to some users, it is recommended that users [turn off the Conversation View in Gmail.](https://www.google.comsearch?q=gmail+turn+off+conversation+view)

+2. The extension adds the label multi-forward to the forwarded threads.
+This allows you to easily find the forwarded emails in the Gmail web interface.

+3. Currently, some inline images are not correctly rendered in forwarded emails.

+4. In case some emails were not forward successfully, check Gmail's SENT folder to find which emails were forward successfully.

+##PRIVACY
+This extension is perfectly safe.
+The only data stored for each user is the no. of emails sent in the current day using the extension.
+This is done for better error reporting to the user.

 This extension is developed by karan173[at]gmail[dot]com.